John de Lancie: Star Trek

 Initially, de Lancie was too busy to audition for the part of Q, but Gene Roddenberry (whom he did not know) arranged a second opportunity.
 De Lancie recognized that even though Star Trek was only a small part of his career, it opened doors for him.
-In a 2012 interview, de Lancie stated that he recalled his original audition for Q, after which Roddenberry approached him, touched him on the shoulder, and said, "You make my writing sound better than it is."
+In a 2012 interview, he said that he recalled his original audition, after which Roddenberry approached him, touched him on the shoulder, and said, "You make my writing sound better than it is."

 In April 2021, it was announced that de Lancie would reprise his role of Q in the second season of Star Trek: Picard.

-Other film and television

-In addition to his role in Star Trek, de Lancie appeared in many other television series.
-In 1982, he started his career as a popular actor on Days of Our Lives as Eugene Bradford.

-He also co-starred in Michael Piller's creation Legend and had recurring roles in Stargate SG-1 as an NID agent.
-He guest-starred in multiple television series, including Breaking Bad as Donald Margolis, The West Wing, Charmed, Andromeda, The Unit, MacGyver, Law & Order: LA, Torchwood: Miracle Day, Touched by an Angel, Time Trax, the 1980s revival of Mission: Impossible, and Special Unit 2.

-His film credits include The Hand that Rocks the Cradle, Get Smart, Again!, The Fisher King, Bad Influence, The Onion Field, Taking Care of Business, Fearless, Arcade, Multiplicity, Woman on Top, Good Advice, Pathology, Evolver, Reign Over Me, My Apocalypse, Crank: High Voltage, and You Lucky Dog.

-De Lancie was a celebrity spokesman for Compaq computers.
-His son Keegan also appeared in commercials for Dell computers.
+He subsequently appeared in multiple episodes of seasons two and three.

 Video games

 De Lancie voiced Antonio Malochio in Interstate '76, Trias in Planescape: Torment, Dr. Death in Outlaws, William Miles in Assassin's Creed: Revelations and Assassin's Creed III, Fitz Quadwrangle in Quantum Conundrum, and Q in both the Star Trek: The Next Generation pinball game and the mobile game Star Trek Timelines, and portrayed Q in Star Trek: Borg.
 He further voiced the human emperor in Master of Orion: Conquer the Stars.
 He also voiced Alarak in StarCraft 2: Legacy of the Void and reprised the role for Heroes of the Storm.
 More recently, he voiced Geist, the leader of the Templars in the XCOM 2 expansion War of the Chosen.
 He voiced the narrator wizard of Popup Dungeon.
+He also voiced the Dota 2 hero Ringmaster, released in August 2024.